Formal Dispute Resolution

 The first SAT hearing will be to establish the facts and see if the case is ready to proceed to a formal hearing.
 Evidence requirements and most of all the expert witnesses attending.
 These will also establish the likely duration of the final hearing.
 The first hearing may also grant access to the builder to attend to the items of complaint.
 The order of a Scott Schedule may be necessary to determine quantum if there is likely to be a monetary award.
 If you are not familiar with a Scott Schedule here is one from the net:

-Anyone who has run the gauntlet of the BC and subsequent BRO to a review request by the SAT will grasp how Australia can clock up $7 billion p.a. and all because a client doesn’t want to pay the agreed contract price.
+Anyone who has run the gauntlet of the BC and subsequent BRO review request by the SAT will grasp how Australia can clock up $7 billion p.a. and all because a client doesn’t want to pay the agreed contract price.